AIR-SR/Cinema-Ticket-Reservation-System/README.md

 ## Features

+- **User Management**:

+  - User registration, login, and profile management.
-- User authentication and role-based access control (Admin, Employee, User).
+  - Role-based access control (Admin, Employee, User).
+  - Password change and profile updates.
+  - Admins can manage users (view, edit, delete).

+- **Movie and Show Management**:

+  - Admins can add, edit, and delete movies.
+  - Shows can be scheduled with date, time, and ticket pricing.
+  - Users can view movie details and available shows.

-- Movie and show management.
+- **Hall and Seat Management**:

+  - Admins can manage cinema halls and their seating arrangements.
+  - Visualization of hall layouts with rows and seats.
-- Seat reservation and payment processing.
+  - Seat reservation status is displayed (reserved or available).

-- Multi-region database architecture.
+- **Reservation and Payment**:

+  - Users can book seats for shows.
+  - Reservation status includes reserved, paid, and canceled.
+  - Payment processing with multiple methods (card, cash, online).

+- **Multi-Region Support**:

+  - Separate databases for different regions.
+  - Region-based filtering for movies, shows, and halls.

+- **Monitoring and Health Checks**:
-- API health checks and monitoring.
+  - API health check dashboard.
+  - Admins can monitor the health of different user groups.

 ## Technologies Used